On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes: A Kolyvagin system argument

 \section{A Kolyvagin system argument}

 The goal of this section is to prove Theorem~\ref{thm:howard} below, extending \cite[Thm.~2.2.10]{howard} to the residually reducible setting.
-This result, which assumes the existence of a non-trivial Kolyvagin system, will be applied in $\S\ref{sec:CD}$ to a Kolyvagin system derived from Heegner points to prove one of the divisibilities towards Conjecture~\ref{conj:PR} (up to powers of $p$).
+This result, which assumes the existence of a non-trivial Kolyvagin system, will be applied in $\S\ref{sec:CD}$ to a Kolyvagin system derived from Heegner points to prove one of the divisibilities towards Conjecture~\ref{conj:PR}.